Mardcelo/Projects/Water_Bottle/Numerical_Model/README.md

 # Numerical Models
-Extracted code from A simple numerical model of the water bottle flipping experiment, by `Juli Nassoy et al`.
+Improvised code I made for a paper, "A simple numerical model of the water bottle flipping experiment", by Juli Nassoy et al.
 All credits goes to them.

+Citations
 ```
 @unknown{unknown,
 author = {Nassoy, Julie and Huu, Margot and Rembotte, Léon and Trebbia, jean-baptiste},